LucasWeb2016/TranslationsExtraBundle/README.md

     TRANS:CREATE => INFO : Starting Create Process ...
     TRANS:CREATE => INFO : Default File "messages.es.xliff" exists!
-    TRANS:CREATE => INFO : File "messages.en.xliff" exists!
-    TRANS:CREATE => QUESTION : File "messages.fr.xliff" not found.
-Create new empty file(1), Create default clon(2), Yandex Translate(3) or Skip(0) : 3
+    TRANS:CREATE => QUESTION : File for domain "messages" and locale "en" not found!
+      [0] Skip
+      [1] Create new empty file
+      [2] Create a clon of default file
+      [3] Create a clon of default file and translate it with Yandex Translate API
+     > 3
-    TRANS:CREATE => SUCCESS : File "messages.fr.xliff" with Yandex Translation from default file create!
+    TRANS:CREATE => SUCCESS : File "messages.en.xliff" with Yandex Translation from default file create!
+    TRANS:CREATE => INFO : File "messages.fr.xliff" exists!

 ## Import translations files
-In Symfony you can override translation messages of a bundle in main folder.
-This commands checks a path or a composer installed package for translations files for locales ands domains configured, an imports them to main folder, where you can easily modify them.
+In Symfony you can override translation messages from bundles in main folder.
+This commands checks a path or a composer installed package for translations files for locales in a domain, and imports them to main folder, where you can easily modify them.

      php bin/console trans:import bundle/package domainname